U.S. Veterans at Risk of Cancer From Firefighting Foam and Asbestos

 Help for Veterans With Cancer From Firefighting Foam or Asbestos

-U.S. veterans that got sick from asbestos or firefighting foam deserve high-quality medical care and financial compensation.
-Thankfully, help is available.
+U.S. veterans who got sick from asbestos or firefighting foam deserve high-quality medical care and financial compensation.

 The Mesothelioma Veterans Center is standing by to assist veterans who have mesothelioma or other asbestos-related diseases.
-We can also help veterans who are ailing after exposure to AFFF.
+We can also help veterans who got sick after exposure to AFFF.

 We can connect veterans to: